TheJollyCoder/simple-single-slot/README.md

 - **`setup_positions.py`** – Interactive helper to record screen coordinates and regions of interest.
 - **`dump_structure.py`** – Writes a text representation of the repository tree for debugging.

+The Global Settings tab also provides a **Record Hotkey** button next to the scan hotkey field to capture a key press automatically.

 Other modules implement breeding logic and progress tracking used by these scripts.

 ## Discord Bot